The 2016-17 campaign will mark the third at Marquette University for Brandon Yoder, who was named Director of Sports Medicine in May of 2014.

-Before coming to Manhattan, Yoder worked at the University of Cincinnati covering Bearcat football and baseball for one year.
+Before coming to Manhattan, Kansas, Yoder worked at the University of Cincinnati covering Bearcat football and baseball for one year.
 Prior to Cincinnati, he received his master's degree in Liberal Arts from Southern Methodist University.
 While a graduate assistant at SMU, Yoder was the primary care provider for both the men's and women's tennis teams, while assisting with the Mustangs' football team for two years under NATA Hall of Fame member Cash Birdwell.

 Yoder earned his Bachelor of Arts degree in athletic training and a second in physical education from Graceland University in Lamoni, Iowa, in 2003.
 While attending Graceland, he was a four-year letterwinner for the Yellowjacket baseball team.